Are You Complying with USP General Chapter <800>?

 Expert Advice on USP <800> Compliance

 Triumvirate Environmental is a leader in both healthcare and hazardous material safety.
 Our skilled professionals can assist your organization in any number of ways, from providing a top-down assessment of your facility’s current state of USP compliance, to frontline work on policy revisions and staff training.
-Contact our experts to discuss your specific needs.
+For more information on DEA drug disposal and pharmaceutical waste management services, contact our experts.

 1 USP <800> is intended to align with USP General Chapters <797> and <795>, which are standards relating to sterile and nonsterile pharmaceutical compounding.
 USP <797> and <795> are currently postponed and pending appeal.